garrandall/popular-music-data/tracks/keep-it-in-the-family-leon-haywood.md

 But it's a family affair
 And we can work it out, baby
 We won't seek no help from strangers
-'Cause that would add to the problem, baby ooh
+'Cause that would add to the problem, baby oh

 Keep it in the family
 Just keep it in the family, baby